 Gross Profit Margin in Insurance

-How to interpret and apply gross profit margin specifically when analyzing insurance stocks in India.
+How to interpret and apply gross profit margin when analyzing insurance stocks in US (NYSE/Nasdaq) markets, with reference to international markets like India.

 Quick Recap: What is Gross Profit Margin?